Tools4everBV/HelloID-Conn-Prov-Target-Esis_Employee/readme.md

 ### Disable/Enable
 The disable and enable scripts are not used.
-The activation of users is managed with dynamic Permissions (task-based).
-This is because it's possible to activate persons in multiple brins.
-The activation is automatically calculated based on unique BRIN6 codes in contracts that are in scope.
+The activation of users on locations is managed with dynamic Permissions (taakstellingen).
+This is because employees can have multiple taakstellingen across different BRIN6 locations.
+The activation is automatically calculated based on unique BRIN6 codes and functions from contracts that are in scope.

 ### Delete
 The delete script supports two modes of operation, controlled by configuration settings: